gnormal/gnorm/site/content/cli/_index.md

 Available Commands:
-  gen         Generate code from DB schema help        Help about any command preview     Preview the data that will be sent to your templates version     Displays the version of GNORM.
+  gen         Generate code from DB schema help        Help about any command init        Generates the files needed to run GNORM. preview     Preview the data that will be sent to your templates version     Displays the version of GNORM.